snowiow/snowiow.github.io/content/posts/migrate-from-serverless-to-cdk.md

 Thanks to the new `cloudformation-include` module we were able to migrate the existing stack to CDK in no time.
 Afterwards it's now possible to work with all the resources deployed in the stack.
-You can use them as a reference for new resources or extend/modify the existing resources.
+You can use them as a reference for new resources or extend/modify the existing ones.
 Lastly the updating of the code is very tricky, but `aws-s3-assets` helps in this case.

 If you want to go even further and rewrite parts of your infrastructure in CDK,